NexPlayer/Android-SDK/properties.md

 In other words, if this property is set to 70, and `ENABLE_TRACKDOWN` is set to 1, NexPlayer will require that at least 70% of the decoded frames be displayed.
 If less than 70% can be displayed (greater than 30% skipped frames), then the next lower bandwidth track will be selected.

 A performance-based track switch **permanently** limits the maximum bandwidth of tracks that are eligible for play back until the content is closed.
-For this reason, setting this ratio higher than the default value of 70 is strongly discouraged.
-(This differs from the bandwidth-based algorithm, which continuously adapts to current network bandwidth).
+For this reason, setting this ratio higher than the default value of 70 is strongly discouraged (This differs from the bandwidth-based algorithm, which continuously adapts to current network bandwidth).

 **Type:** integer
 **Range:** 0 to 100